rchanou/react-composition-demo/README.md

 This slideshow and demo will be/was presented by [Ronald ChanOu](http://twitter.com/ronaldchanou) at PeopleSpace (Irvine, CA), for the ReactJS OC Meetup group.
 The slideshow is itself a React component built using the techniques in the talk.
+Build it, browse to it, and use the left and right arrows to scroll through the slides.

 ### Goals